Demi Rose Showcases Cleavage In Sizzling New Instagram Stories

 In the video, Demi exuded flirty vibes and gazed directly at the camera before blinking slowly and zooming into her face.
 She then tilted her head to the side multiple times and smiled sweetly.
 Her outfit may have been a shirt or a dress, as it was hard to tell from the cropped cut of the updates.

 Her outfit had thin straps and a low scoop neckline, and she wore her hair down in a heavy side part.
-Her glamorous makeup application apparently included long, dark lashes, light shimmery eyeshadow, and lots of blush.
+Her glamorous makeup application apparently included long, dark lashes, light shimmery eyeshadow, and plenty of blush.
 She also seemed to sport dark pink lipstick, and accessorized with a thin necklace.

-The sensation also added a small graphic in the corner of the frame, and it was of a smiling white rabbit.
+Demi also added a small graphic in the corner of the frame of a smiling white rabbit.

 The photo that she shared was taken around the same time as the clip, and she smiled with her lips closed and tilted her head to the side.
 Her luxurious waves fell around her right shoulder and obscured her top from view.

 Behind her was a white curtain, and she didn’t reveal any details about her location.
 However, the video offered a quick glimpse of a brown counter on the right side of the frame.
-And considering that her recent posts have been geotagged in London, it’s likely that that’s where she was.
+Considering that her recent posts have been geotagged in London, it’s likely that that’s where she was.

 View this post on Instagram